gto76/my-linux-setup/conf-files/debian/README.md

 --------------------------------------
-If you installed Linux on VirtualBox and want to access hosts folders, have a shared clipboard, want to access usb devices and have posibility of resizing window (basically you want this :)
+If you installed Linux on VirtualBox and want to access hosts folders, have a shared clipboard, want to access usb devices and have possibility of resizing window (basically you want this :)

 3. Click on 'Devices' > 'Insert Guest Additions CD image...", then run